 Little by little, users start submitting similar videos by themselves and since 2013, GoPro starts sharing the best content recorded with GoPro to their channel.

 The popularity of the channel rose and the awareness around the brand as well.

-GoPro marketing strategy embraced user-generated content because it allows for free high quality content but also it helps customers to feel that they are part of a great community of sport enthusiasts.
+GoPro’s marketing strategy embraced user-generated content because it allows for free high-quality content but also it helps customers to feel that they are part of a great community of sports enthusiasts.

 Nevertheless, it also gave these users the opportunity to have their moment of fame by racking up 1000s of views and shares.
 “Be a hero“.

-This reciprocal relationship between GoPro and their customers leads to:
+This reciprocal relationship between GoPro and its customers leads to:

 - customer loyalty